Why Home Health Care Services Are Essential

 The study finds that the current system of long-term care in the U.S. has some major gaps that make it hard for older adults to stay independent:

-• High costs: There’s no national long-term care insurance system, so many families pay out of pocket or rely on unpaid family members.
+• High costs: There’s no national long-term care insurance system, so many families pay out of pocket or rely

 • Unequal access: Geography, finances, and family situations affect who gets care — and who doesn’t.